Buildings at Minnesota State Mankato

 - Square Footage: 19,469

-Made possible by a $230,000 gift from Lowell and Nadine Andreas of Mankato.
-This building houses a state of the art telescope.
+Lowell and Nadine Andreas donated $230,000 for the construction of the Observatory.
+The building houses a state-of-the-art telescope that came from a National Science Foundation grant.
 In addition to classroom and research use, it is open to the public for astronomical events.

 - Year Completed: 1990